Leave the Heavy Lifting and Red-Tape to Us

 Common Injuries from Rear-End Accidents

 The most common injuries sustained in rear-end car accidents are neck injuries.
 The force of having your car jolted forward and coming to a sudden stop can result in whiplash.
-These kinds of injuries can take up to 48 hours after your accident to show symptoms.
+These kinds of injuries can take several days and sometimes weeks to show their full symptoms.
 If you begin experiencing any of the following symptoms after your rear-end collision, you should visit your doctor immediately for an examination:

 - Pain or stiffness in your neck